Skip to Content

 Dolan Falls at the Devils River Nature Preserve is one of the prettiest rivers in Texas, thanks to its crystal clear water.

-Getting to Dolan Falls is a bit more of an adventure than some other falls on our list, as access to the falls can only be obtained by a river trip on Devils River.
+Getting to Dolan Falls is more of an adventure than some other falls on our list, as access to the falls can only be obtained by a river trip on Devils River.

 If you choose to take the adventure down the river, you are rewarded with a waterfall cascading over the river’s rocks.

-In addition to Dolan Falls, you can enjoy kayaking or fishing while on Devils River.
+In addition to Dolan Falls, you can enjoy kayaking or fishing on Devils River.

-Pro Tip: Dolan Falls is located on Devils River, but the property on both sides is private property, so be sure to only stay on the River State Natural Area during your visit.
+Pro Tip: Dolan Falls is located on Devils River, but the property on both sides is private, so be sure to stay only in the River State Natural Area during your visit.

 Read Next: Covered Wagon Camping: Unique Places To Stay In Texas